NethermindEth/fremen/README.md

 - Cross-validation of real-world claims
 - Sybil-resistant human verification

-We believe solving these challenges is crucial not just for Fremens.ai, but for the entire web3 ecosystem's ability to interface with the physical world.
+We believe solving these challenges is crucial not just for Fremen.life, but for the entire web3 ecosystem's ability to interface with the physical world.

 ## Getting Started